-By the age of 20, Show Dog – Universal Music's Joel Crouse has already accomplished more than many artists ever dream of doing.
+By the age of 21, Show Dog-Universal Music’s Joel Crouse had already accomplished more than many artists ever dream of doing.
 He wrote his first song at the age of 14, started a band when he was 15, graduated from high school at the age of 16 and was signed to his record deal not long after his 19th birthday.
-He has opened shows for Toby Keith, Darius Rucker, Rodney Atkins, Sara Evans, and Goo Goo Dolls.
+He has since gone on to open shows for Taylor Swift, The Band Perry, Toby Keith, Darius Rucker, Rodney Atkins, Sara Evans, and even bands like the Goo Goo Dolls.

 Joel and his grandfather share a strong bond, which is where his love for country music began.
 His grandfather lived with his family off and on throughout his childhood and during that time Joel was introduced to the music of Johnny Cash, Hank Williams Jr., Waylon Jennings, Willie Nelson, and Merle Haggard.
-Crouse also grew to love classic rock music from the 70s, particularly story songs like those performed by Lynyrd Skynyrd, The Eagles, and Fleetwood Mac, to name a few.
-At the young age of 20, Crouse is an old soul who loves the classics and thinks there's no better sound than listening to a vinyl recording.
+Joel also grew to love classic rock music from the 70s, particularly story songs like those performed by Lynyrd Skynyrd, The Eagles, and Fleetwood Mac, to name a few.
+Because of that time with his grandfather, Joel loves the classics and thinks there’s no better sound than listening to a vinyl recording.

-As a songwriter, Crouse feels and writes with a lot of emotion, which he reflects on his debut album as a co-writer on all of the tracks.
-He has written with some of the biggest songwriters in Nashville including BMI Songwriter of the Year, Luke Laird ("Pontoon", "Drink In My Hand"), Craig Wiseman ("Live Like You Were Dying", "Summertime") and Bob DiPiero ("Gone", "Southern Voice").
-His debut single will be released in early 2013 to country radio and with the buzz already starting about this artist you can expect to hear a lot more about him in the near future.
+As a songwriter, Joel feels and writes with a lot of emotion, which he reflects on his debut album as a co-writer on all of the tracks.
+He has written with some of the biggest songwriters in Nashville including BMI Songwriter of the Year, Luke Laird (“Pontoon,” “Drink In My Hand”), Craig Wiseman (“Live Like You Were Dying,” “Summertime”) and Bob DiPiero (“Gone,” “Southern Voice”).
+He is currently working on an album produced by Jamie Houston and scheduled for release in early 2014.

-- Grew up the son of a preacher man in a small town, where his mom works as the church secretary.
-He has two older siblings (a brother and sister)
+- Grew up the son of a preacher man in a small town, where his mom works as the church secretary

 - His first public singing experience was in church